Fakorede/fabcodes/ck8syp9cm00380fs12jyrolnh.md

 ```
 $ go build
 ```
-It seems as though nothing happened but then we need to use the `ls` or `dir` command to see the executable file.
+It seems as though nothing happened but in the background, this compiles the GO code to machine code.
+We need to use the `ls` command to see the executable file.
 And then we run it by typing `./helloworld`.

  > This way of running GO programs is best suited for deployment.